-We study the impact of incorporating a baseline signal in the mask-based perturbation model used by ARTA.
-Recall that our framework applies the generator-produced mask using a baseline-aware formulation,
+We study the impact of incorporating a baseline signal in the mask--based perturbation model used by ARTA.
+Recall that our framework applies the generator--produced mask using a baseline--aware formulation,

-where $B$ represents a reference signal (e.g., per-sensor mean).
+where $B$ represents a reference signal (e.g., per--sensor mean).
 To isolate the role of the baseline, we compare this formulation against a variant where the baseline is removed, i.e., masked regions are directly suppressed via $\tilde{X} = X \odot M$.